Createcafe3d/YXE3D/README.md

 ## Linux
 ### Dependancies
 - amd64 platform
+- 32bit platrorms in testing with some workarounds
 - darwin like linux (all testing done with ubuntu) _Other operating systems may work as well if dependancies can be met but are not yet supported_

 ### Setup environment